microchip-pic-avr-examples/dspic33e-code-examples/dspic33e-rtsp-word-write/README.md

 Following RTSP Application Program Interface (APIs) are used to perform the operation.

-// Flash Memory is organised into ROWs of 64 instructions or 192 bytes
+// Flash Memory is organised into ROWs of 64 instructions or 192 bytes<br/>
-// RTSP allows the user to erase a PAGE of memory which consists of EIGHT ROWs (512 instructions or 1536byts) at a time.
+// RTSP allows the user to erase a PAGE of memory which consists of EIGHT ROWs (512 instructions or 1536byts) at a time.<br/>
-// RTSP allows the user to program a ROW (64 instructions or 192 bytes) at a time
+// RTSP allows the user to program a ROW (64 instructions or 192 bytes) at a time<br/>

 ## Hardware Used